Position

 Responsibilities:

-• Negotiate and finalize acquisition agreements.
+• Negotiate terms and conditions of acquisition agreements.

 • Coordinate due diligence processes, including financial, legal, and operational assessments.